johan162/mptools/README.md

 See section [Naming convention nodes](#naming-convention-nodes) for a detailed explanation on how to define the node names.
 &nbsp;
-    An example will illustrate the simple convention used
+    An example will illustrate the simple convention used:

     ```shell
-    % ./mpn.sh ub20fl01 ub20ms01
+    % ./mpn.sh ub20fl01 u18ms01
     ```
-   This will after a minute or two create two nodes named `ub20fl01` and `ub20ms01`.
+   This will after roughly two minutes create two nodes named `ub20fl01` and `ub20ms01`.
    &nbsp;
    - The name `ub20fl01` itself specifies how the node should be created.
    This will create an Ubuntu 20 LTS 'large' node (the middle `l` )
    configured as a full development nodes (the middle `f`).
 The ending `01` is just a sequence number to make the node names unique.
    &nbsp;
-   - The second node `ub20ml01` will be created as an Ubuntu 20 LTS 'small' node (the middle `s` ) configured as a minimum development node (the middle `m`).
+   - The second node `ub18ml01` will be created as an Ubuntu 18 LTS 'small' node (the middle `s` ) configured as a minimum development node (the middle `m`).
    &nbsp;